Dorothy Baker (writer): Career

-Baker began her writing career by publishing a few short stories about one of her her favorite topics, jazz.
+Baker began her writing career by publishing a few short stories about one of her favorite topics, jazz.
 She once said, "Jazz music was one of the very few things I knew much about, and the only thing, except writing, that I had a consistent, long-term interest in".
 Baker incorporated her love for music into her novels.

 Her love for jazz resulted in Baker's first novel, Young Man with a Horn (1938), based on the life of cornet player Bix Beiderbecke.
 The novel was a success and she won a Houghton Mifflin Literary Fellowship.
 The novel's character Amy was Baker's first character who was written with an ambiguous interest in women.
 It is unclear what Baker's opinions on lesbianism were, towards others and herself.
 It seems Baker felt akin to her character Amy; in a 1962 interview she said that she would have been "happier as a boy", the same as Amy.
 In real life and in her fiction, Baker had a blurred and confused relationship with her own sexuality.
 Around the time that Baker published Young Man with a Horn, she revealed her lesbian inclinations to a group of her close friends, but Baker remained married to her husband, and it seems these inclinations were mostly set aside, except for in her fiction.
 Each romantic relationship in Baker's novels are doomed to be impossible.
 Three of her novels include lesbian-leaning characters, although in each case their sexuality is slightly warped: "too insistently smart, too anxiously empty, a little malicious."
 In 1950, Young Man with a Horn was made into a movie of the same name with Kirk Douglas, Lauren Bacall, and Doris Day.
 Baker received a Guggenheim Fellowship for her next book in 1942.